spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-modules.md

 entry_points={"sparv.plugin": ["freeling = freeling"]}
 ```

-Now the plugin functionality should be available and it should be treated just like any other module within the Sparv
+Now the plugin functionality should be available, and it should be treated just like any other module within the Sparv
 pipeline.